NeuroBench/system_benchmarks/ASC.md

 Accuracy of the predictions on the test set, measured from the system and not in any software simulation.

-### Latency
+### Execution Time

-Latency is the average time per pre-processing and inference.
+Execution time is the average time per pre-processing and inference.
 The final result should be averaged over all samples in the test set, and include standard error.

 The time begins when data has been loaded into on-board or on-chip memory and is prepared to be processed.
 The time ends when the last timestep of the sequence has completed processing.

 ### Power / Energy

-Floor power and total power should be reported, where floor power is power of the chip when it has been configured and it prepared to begin processing.
-Note that this is different from idle power, in which the device may be in a lower-power sleeping state.
-Total power is the average power consumed during processing.
+Idle power and active power should be reported, where idle power is power of the chip when it has been configured and it has prepared to begin processing.
+Note that this should not measure the device in a lower-power sleeping state.
+Active power is the average power consumed during processing.
+The difference between active power and idle power should be reported as dynamic power.

-Both floor and total power should be converted to floor and total energy per inference by multiplying power by the averaged inference latency.
-For real-time processing, e.g. analog pre-processing, the latency should simply equal the data time (one second).
+Power should be converted to energy by multiplying power by the averaged execution time.
 The power measurement should include all computational components and power domains which are active during the workload processing.

 If applicable, power may be measured over longer data sequences (e.g. 5 seconds rather than 1 second), such that configuration costs are amortized over a longer period of processing.
-This should be done separately from accuracy and latency experiments, and should be clearly detailed in the associated submission report.
+This should be done separately from accuracy and execution time experiments, and should be clearly detailed in the associated submission report.

 Ultimately, as neuromorphic systems are not matured, a singular power measurement method cannot be applied to all submissions.
 It is the responsibility of the submitter to faithfully capture all active processing components for their system and fairly outline their methodology in the report.
 Official submissions are subject to potential audits during which an auditor will inspect the methodology and request additions or revisions to the results and report if necessary.